 Before you get ready to place your order, make sure that you have a valid prescription nearby and know your pupillary distance.

-Have you ever ordered from Warby Parker?
-Tell us about your experience in the comments below!
+Have you tried Warby Parker?
+Let us know about your experience in our Clark.com Community!